IBM/charts/entitled/ibm-odm-prod/README.md

 The `ibm-odm-prod` chart supports the following options for persistence:

 - PostgreSQL as an internal database.
 This is the **default** option.
 Persistent Volume (PV) is required if you choose to use an internal database.
 PV represents an underlying storage capacity in the infrastructure.
 PV must be created with accessMode ReadWriteOnce and storage capacity of 5Gi or more, before you install ODM.
 You create a PV in the Admin console or with a .yaml file.
-- PostgreSQL, Db2 or Microsoft SQL Server as an external database.
+- PostgreSQL, Db2, Microsoft SQL Server or Oracle as an external database.
 If you specify a server name for the external database, the external database is used otherwise the internal database is used.
-Before you select this option, you must have an external PostgreSQL, Db2 or Microsoft SQL Server database up and running.
+Before you select this option, you must have an external PostgreSQL, Db2, Microsoft SQL Server or Oracle database up and running.

 ## Architecture